sankalp1806/Ai-Pista/README.md

 - **Issue reporting**

-Thank you for helping improve Open‑Fiesta!
+Thank you for helping improve AI Pista!

 ## License